JulienDeBerlin/p7-librairyManagement-webservice/README.md

 3/ build the project with Maven ( "mvn package" in the parent maven module).
 A runnable jar will be created in the target folder of the module "p7-webservice-app-webservice".

-4/ in the same target folder in the subfolder classes, you will find the application.properties files.
+4/ in the same target folder, in the subfolder "classes", you will find the application.properties files.
 Open this file and declare your database setting by overriding the values.

 5/ you can now run the jar in the terminal.
 Don't forget to point to the updated properties file in the command.
 For instance: